carlosfmccosta/Parallel-and-Distributed-Computing/assign2/TCP_chat_sys/ReadMe.md

 java -cp out ChatClient
 ```

+# Project Overview
+## Chat Client
+### Overview
+This project implements a secure chat client that connects to a chat server over SSL.
+The client supports user authentication, room management, and persistent device identification.

+### Features
+- Uses SSL for encrypted communication with the server
+- Supports both login and registration
+- Maintains authentication tokens for persistent login
+- Identifies client devices using a unique fingerprint
+- Automatically attempts to reconnect on connection failure

+### Implementation Notes
+- Written in Java with support for virtual threads
+- Thread synchronization via java.util.concurrent.locks
+- Secure device identification using SHA-256 hashing
+- The client implements a token-based authentication system that eliminates the need to provide credentials on each connection.

 ## AI Chat Bot Client
 ### Overview
 This project implements an AI chat bot client that connects to a chat server, monitors conversations, and responds to mentions using an Ollama-powered AI model.